Common Conditions Involving Knee Pain

 A physiotherapist can best guide you on the optimal exercises to do to relieve your symptoms, but it is important to make them a part of your daily routine in order to achieve the most benefit.
 Laser therapy administered by a chiropractor or physiotherapist can also help to reduce pain and swelling and further lead to increased mobility.

-Are you looking for a physiotherapy and rehabilitation provider in Midtown Toronto or Scarborough?
-Our clinics are located at Bloor & Dufferin or Eglinton & Kennedy Rd in Scarborough.
+Are you looking for knee pain treatment in Midtown Toronto or Scarborough?
+Our injury rehabilitation clinics are conveniently located at Bloor & Dufferin in Toronto or Eglinton & Kennedy Rd in Scarborough.